Yorgen Fenech

-Yorgen Fenech (born 23 November 1981) is a Maltese businessman whose main interests are casinos and hotels in Malta.
-He was head of the Tumas Group and director of the Maltese-Azerbaijan-German company ElectroGas Malta.
+Yorgen Fenech (born 23 November 1981) is a Maltese businessman whose main interests are casinos and hotels in Malta, and a suspect facing criminal charges in multiple proceedings for murder, corruption, money laundering, and the illicit purchase of firearms and poison.
+He was head of the Tumas Group and a director of the Maltese-Azerbaijan-German company ElectroGas Malta.

 Suspected of bribing members of the Maltese government, in November 2019 Fenech was arrested as a suspect in the murder of the investigative-journalist Daphne Caruana Galizia.
 He is a key figure in the 2019 Malta political crisis and 2019 protests in Malta.
+Fenech stands charged with murder and membership of a criminal group, and is also facing criminal proceedings relating to corruption and money laundering together with the former head of the Malta Police Force anti-money laundering unit; money laundering in connection with Glimmer Ltd of which he is a co-owner; the purchase of grenades, pistols, and poison from the dark web; and misappropriation in connection with a phantom government job given to self-confessed murder middleman, Melvin Theuma.
+Fenech, along with fellow ElectroGas owner Paul Apap Bologna, is also facing criminal charges over payments from his secret offshore company, 17 Black, via secret offshore financial structures to government officials identified in the Panama Papers.
+The charges include corruption, money laundering, trading in influence, and criminal association.
+Encrypted messages between Ray Aquilina, the former head of the Malta Police Force's anti-money laundering unit, and Fenech, recovered from Fenech's phone, indicated a relationship between the two at a time when the police were meant to be investigating Fenech's Dubai company 17 Black.
+All concerned have pleaded not guilty to all pending charges.

 Business

-Fenech is a prominent Maltese businessman.
-He was identified in 2018 as being the owner of the Dubai-registered company 17 Black.
+Fenech is a prominent criminal suspect.
+He was identified in 2018 as being the owner of the Ajman-registered company 17 Black.
 The company was listed in the Panama Papers and investigative journalist Caruana Galizia had written about 17 Black eight months before her death, alleging the company had links to Joseph Muscat's chief of staff Keith Schembri and to former energy minister Konrad Mizzi.
 Later, the research group The Daphne Project came across e-mails between 17 Black and two shell companies in Panama, belonging to Mizzi or Schembri.
 The emails mentioned payments of up to $2 million for unspecified services.
 Mizzi was then Minister of Energy in Malta, Schembri Chief of Staff of Prime Minister Joseph Muscat.

 Fenech was CEO of the Tumas Group and a director of energy company ElectroGas Malta; in 2019 he resigned from both positions.
-On 25 November 2019 Tumas Group said that allegations linking Fenech to the murder of Daphne Caruana Galizia were "alien to the Tumas Group's values".
+On 25 November 2019 Tumas Group, operators of the Malta Hilton hotel, said that allegations linking Fenech to the murder of Daphne Caruana Galizia were "alien to the Tumas Group's values".
+Group chair and shareholder, Raymond Fenech, and group shareholder Franco Fenech, uncle and brother to Yorgen Fenech, are both implicated in assisting his escape from Malta shortly before his arrest for murder.